mrdoggopat/k8s-hpa-sandbox-session/README.md

 ```
 helm upgrade <RELEASE_NAME> -f values.yaml --set datadog.appKey=<APP_KEY> datadog/datadog
 ```
-Run kubectl get pods again to ensure that you have the necessary cluster and node agent pod in your cluster.

 # Step 1 - Verify and use a sample metric coming from your k8s minikube cluster
 Verify that you are getting metrics from your cluster in your sandbox account.
 Must use an existing metric in your sandbox.
 In my case I am using kubernetes.pods.running